 Until recently, there were no proven methods of screening those at risk for developing lung cancer.
 Previous studies using chest x-rays and other methods didn’t show any benefit.
 In the landmark National Cancer Institute sponsored National Lung Screening Trial, low dose CT screening of at-risk individuals identified more patients with early stage disease, resulting in a very significant 20% reduction in lung cancer mortality.
 That is, the patients who had screening, if a lung cancer was discovered, had a 20% less chance of dying from their cancer.
 It’s important to note that only certain patients have been shown to benefit from lung cancer CT screening.

 Public health studies have demonstrated that, from a population standpoint, low dose CT screening for lung cancer is cost effective.
 As we try to change our national health care system to deliver value for patients and insurers, that’s a good thing.
 We need to make sure that things we recommend to our patients provide them benefits at reasonable costs that we, as a society, can afford.
 Professional societies and groups such as the American Association for Thoracic Surgery, the National Comprehensive Cancer Network, American Society for Clinical Oncology and the American College of Chest Physicians have all endorsed low dose CT screening for lung cancer.
 The U.S. Preventive Services Task Force is currently reviewing the data and their recommendations will be forthcoming.
 I expect that, given the evidence, they will endorse CT screening.
 Currently, only one health insurance plan is paying for CT screening.
 While this will likely change over time, currently patients must pay for their screening CT scans.

-This November, during Lung Cancer Awareness Month, FMH will begin offering low dose screening CT for lung cancer.
+FMH is now offering low dose screening CT for lung cancer.
 As per the National Lung Screening Trial, eligible patients will be those: